opconWizard/opcon-docs/docs/Files/Database-Information/Manual-Database-Backups-and-Restoration.md

 15. Click the **Options** tab in the **Select a page** menu.
 16. Select the **Overwrite the existing database** checkbox.
 17. Go to the **Restore the database files as** frame.
-18. Make sure that the file name and path are valid for the database\'s data and log files.
+18. Make sure that the file name and path are valid for the database's data and log files.
 19. Go to the **Recovery state** frame.
 20. Select the **Leave the database ready to use by rolling back